How to find long-lost passwords in your clipboard history

 After some despair, I remembered where the key might be found: in my clipboard.

-I use the Paste app to easily copy & paste multiple items at a time and keep a history of all my clipboard items.
+I use Paste app to easily copy & paste multiple items at a time and keep a history of all my clipboard items.

 The signing key I generated in Bitwarden must still be in my clipboard history!
 But how do I find it?